AresValley/Artemis-DB/static/187/description.md

 Frequency Division Multiplex Digital Voice (FDMDV), also known as FDMDV 14+1-tone, is a digital voice mode originally developed by Peter Martinez G3PLX and Francesca Lanza HB9TLK.
 It has since been improved upon by David Rowe.

+The original FDMDV mode uses 1125 Hz bandwidth, and runs on 1450 bps speed.
+1400bps is from the open source LPC voice codec, and the 50bps is for textual data.
+The signal itself consists of 14 DQPSK subcarriers running at 50 baud with 75Hz spacing between subcarriers and a center BPSK carrier with 2x TX power for auto tuning and frame indication.
+7 DQPSK subcarriers flank each side of the BPSK center carrier.

+Rowe's version is part of his FreeDV open source Digital Voice software, developed by both David Rowe and David Witten.
+FreeDV started off with a simple open source implementation of the original FDMDV parameters, with the main difference being the usage of Rowe's own Codec 2 voice codec instead of the LPC Codec.
+Rowe then modified the parameters so that the signal is more robust against signal propagation issues.

+The new mode, dubbed FreeDV 1600, uses 1.3kHz of bandwidth, and operates at 1600bps data rate.
+1300 bps is for the Codec 2 coded, and 300bps is Golay FEC.
+This gives the mode more robustness.
+The general format of the signal is generally the same as the original FDMDV, but a bit wider.